Ducks Sweep San Diego In Saturday's Doubleheader

 Zack Kometani led USD with a 3-for-5, two-RBI performance, while Kevin Muno also added three hits.

-The Ducks are 3-1 when hitting a home run…Oregon is now on a five-game winning streak.
+Notes: The Ducks are 3-1 when hitting a home run…Oregon is now on a five-game winning streak.

 Baseball vs. San Diego, Games 1 & 2 (Radio Broadcast)PLAY VIDEO